ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 A button should appear on the Record List.

-Click the button to start running the process to download Attachment files as a Zip file.
+Click the Button to start running the process to download Attachment files as a Zip file.

 For more information, refer to the [Bulk download attachments using JSZip](https://developer.kintone.io/hc/en-us/articles/115004137213) tutorial.

 ## Guest Space
-  * In a Guest Space, only Apps that are within the same Guest Space can be duplicated with [Method 1](#method-1-creating-a-new-app-by-duplicating-an-existing-app).
+  * In a Guest Space, only Apps within the same Guest Space can be duplicated with [Method 1](#method-1-creating-a-new-app-by-duplicating-an-existing-app).
   * To duplicate Apps not inside a Guest Space, refer to [Method 2](#method-2-app-template).